quindai/SensorServer/README.md

 # SensorServer
-To start, go to project folder in your terminal enter:
+To start, go to project folder, in your terminal enter:

 ```sudo npm init```